Skip to main content

-The first transnational event took place on 23rd March, 2023 at SFU Vienna.
-It hosted international experts from the field of psychotherapy science, psychology, social sciences and history, with a special focus on collecting and evaluating best practices and projects on trauma narration, processing and education.
+The first workshop with international experts from the fields of psychotherapy science, psychology, social sciences and history took place on 23 March 2023 at the SFU Vienna.
+The focus of this meeting was on the creation and evaluation of best practices and projects on trauma narrative, processing and education.

-On 14th September, 2023 a multilingual facilitator’s platform and training took place in Bratislava, Slovakia, where trauma-informed guidelines were developed and discussed, involving educators from both the formal and the civic sector.
-Learning4Peace – Bratislava (PDF, in English)
+In September 2023, a multilingual facilitator platform and training took place in Bratislava, Slovakia, where trauma-informed guidelines were developed with the participation of educators from the formal and civil society sector.

 Project team